metakarta/GallerAI-/README.md

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Community](https://img.shields.io/badge/Join-Community-blue)](https://developer.ibm.com/callforcode/solutions/projects/get-started/)

-_INSTRUCTIONS: This GitHub repository serves as a template to put our Project The GallerAI, we  use to create a well documented README for your project for the [2024 Call for Code Global Challenge](https://developer.ibm.com/callforcode/global-challenge/)._
+_INSTRUCTIONS: This GitHub repository serves as a template to put our Project The GallerAI, we  use to create a well documented README for our project for the [2024 Call for Code Global Challenge](https://developer.ibm.com/callforcode/global-challenge/)._

 Your required deliverables and project descriptions should be officially submitted to your My Team > Submissions section of the [Call for Code Global Challenge web site](https://compete.callforcode.skillsnetwork.site/competitions/2024-call-for-code-global-challenge), but you can also optionally include them here for completeness, as it is good practice to clearly document your project in your README file.
 Replace the examples seen here with your own deliverable links.